Best Gifts for Dads Who Want Nothing and Have Everything

 - Mini Weapons of Mass Destruction – our kids love making these things with their dad.
 Your office supplies will never be safe again though.

-List of 10 things they love to do with Papa – this is a sweet handmade gift to give from a child to their dad.
-You can let your child dictate the list to you if needed, then they can decorate the paper, and perhaps include a family photo.
+Even a dad who doesn't want any presents will love this sweet handmade gift from a child to their dad.
+You can let your child dictate the list to you if needed, then they can decorate the paper and perhaps include a family photo.

-Tickets to a show – Many movie theaters offer gift certificates.
-You could also look into upcoming bands, plays, comedians or other shows coming up in your town and grab tickets for a present.
-One of our boys’ (and their dad’s) favorite memory-making experiences this year was going to the Mythbusters live show.
+Many movie theaters offer gift certificates.
+You could also look into upcoming bands, plays, comedians, or other shows coming up in your town and grab tickets for a present.
+One of our boys' (and their dad's) favorite memory-making experiences together was going to the Mythbusters live show.

 Practical Gifts to Give the Dad Who Wants Nothing

-Mixer for shakes/energy drinks or a shake bottle – This is a practical gift for dads who like to have an energy drink or shake after a workout, making the mixing easier and getting the clumps out.
+For dads who like to have an energy drink or shake after a workout an electric mixer or a shake bottle is a practical gift, making the mixing easier and getting the clumps out.

-Pens and Moleskin Notebooks – These useful little booklets can be decorated by the kids if you get the ones that have a tan-colored cover.
-Include a pack of favorite pens for a useful gift.
+A gift that's gotten a lot of use is a box of his favorite pens and set of Moleskin Notebooks – These useful little booklets can be decorated by the kids if you get the ones that have a tan-colored cover.
+Include a pack of nice-to-use pens, and you're all set.

-Yeti Travel Mug – super durable, fits in a car cup holder, keeps drinks insulated for ages.
-In our family, my favorite travel mug is one like the Yeti (but made by Canyon Coolers which is a company that’s based in my town!).
+The Yeti Travel Mug is super durable, fits in a car cup holder, and keeps drinks insulated for ages.
+In our family, my favorite travel mug is one like the Yeti (but made by Canyon Coolers, another rugged outdoor company).
 My husband likes his 14oz tumbler made by Thermos.
 You may also find less expensive versions such as this one by RTIC, online or at stores like Walmart or Target.

 Zip Ties & Duct Tape – always useful, always cool.